Peloponnese Peninsula Travel Guide

 Nafplion © Harvey Barrison

-Besides the ancient ruins at towns like Sparta, Monemvassia, Corinth, Mycenae, and Epidaurus, the fertile coastal strip of the Peloponnese also serves as Greece's market garden and centre for wine production.
-Many tourists enter Greece by sea from Italy and other Mediterranean ports through the Peloponnese port of Patras, the third largest town in Greece.
+Besides the ancient ruins at Sparta, Monemvassia, Corinth, Mycenae and Epidaurus, the fertile coastal strip of the Peloponnese also serves as Greece's market garden and centre for wine production.
+Many tourists enter Greece by sea from Italy and other Mediterranean ports through the Peloponnese port of Patras, the third largest city in Greece.

 Become our Peloponnese Peninsula Travel Expert